1. Abortion Access

 Sex-selective abortion bans are deceptive laws that exploit racial stereotypes and result in doctors questioning their patients' motives and restricting entire communities from accessing care.
 New York City should stand with Asian American Pacific Islander (AAPI) and reproductive rights organizations in exposing these wolf-in-sheep's-clothing restrictions and pass a local resolution to oppose sex-selective abortion bans.

-Learn more: Read the National Asian Pacific American Women's Forum report on sex-selective abortion bans.
+Learn more: Read the National Asian Pacific American Women's webpage about sex-selective abortion bans.

 All New Yorkers deserve access to preventive health care, including contraception that is accessible, affordable, and covered by insurance.

 The CCCA would guarantee insurance coverage for all federally approved methods of contraception under the Affordable Care Act, including male contraceptive methods, and would extend coverage for over-the-counter emergency contraception, as well as allow for the dispensing of 12 months of hormonal birth control at one time.